kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 // pods to enable batching and gang scheduling optimizations.
 If an enabled plugin that does Scoring,
 // Prescoring, Filtering or Prefiltering does not implement this interface we will turn off batching for all pods.
 // For now we leave this optional, but in the future we may make it mandatory for all filtering and scoring plugins
-// to implement the interface (but of course plugins may choose to return "unsignable" and RescoreFailed.) type BatchablePlugin interface {
+// to implement the interface (but of course plugins may choose to return "Unsignable".) type BatchablePlugin interface {
 	Plugin
 	// This is called before PreFilter.
-The return value can be:
-	// - A string that represents the signature of this pod from this plugin's perspective.
-All pods with the same signature should see the same feasibility and
-	//   scoring for the same set of nodes in the same state, from the perspective of this plugin.
-	// - The assertion that this pod cannot be signed by this plugin; i.e. the scoring of this pod is dependent on more than the node and the pod.
-This
-	//   will disable batching and gang scheduling optimizations for the given pod, hurting performance.
-	// - An internal error condition passed back through the scheduling code.
+The plugin is responsible for adding any signature components that are needed
+  // for this plugin.
+Alternatively, if this plugin cannot guarantee that filtering / score work can be shared
+  // between pods of this type, it can call "Unsignable" on the signature maker.
 	SignPod(pod *v1.Pod, signature PodSignatureMaker) error
 }
 ```